 Overall, the correlations among variables range from low to moderate levels and do not signal a problem of multicollinearity.
 Stock returns show a positive correlation between market variance and trade volumes.
 Even though the correlations are not large, they are significant at the 5% significance level.
 Higher returns are associated with higher trading volume.
-The relation between growth in trading volume and growth in broker credit, and between growth in trading volume and volatility is also positive.
-The positive association of growth in broker credit and trading volume could be due to the increased investor participation in the stock market.
+The relation between growth in trading volume and growth in broker credit, and between growth in trading volume and growth in broker credit, and between growth in broker credit and trading volume could be due to the increased investor participation in the stock market.
 When the market is experiencing a growth in broker credit, it is likely that investors will actively participate and drive trade volumes up with the availability of more investible funds at their disposal.